J.C. Penney board comes under fire for CEO switch

 “That’s a classic board decision,” said Charles Elson, a professor of finance at the University of Delaware.
 “It’s called business judgment.
 It’s up to them.”

 J.C.
-Penney Chairman Tom Engibous said in a statement the company felt fortunate to have Ullman’s help.
-Through a company spokeswoman, the board declined further comment.
+Penney Chairman Tom Engibous, in a statement, said the company felt fortunate to have Ullman’s help.
+The board, through a company spokeswoman, declined further comment.

 Board member Bill Ackman, the hedge fund manager whose Pershing Square is J.C.
 Penney’s largest shareholder, might also take heat for his role in the CEO debacle.

-Ackman handpicked Johnson to replace Ullman, and in May 2012 said the company had been “chronically mismanaged” during Ullman’s tenure.
+Ackman handpicked Johnson to replace Ullman and in May 2012 said the company had been “chronically mismanaged” during his tenure.
 Ackman could not be reached for comment, but said last Friday that criticism of Johnson “is deserved.”

 David Tawil, whose hedge fund Maglan Capital had bet that J.C.
 Penney’s stock would fall further, likened the change in management to an abrupt about-face.